openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

             understand what the community has developed, particularly over the last decade, and we are excited to be part of its future.
 >
-> What is Attachmateâ€™s view of open
+> What is Attachmate’s view of open
                 source software?
 >
 > Attachmate recognizes that enterprises all over the world are utilizing more open
             source technology in their infrastructures, data centers and desktops every year.
-We believe this is a trend that will continue and thatâ€™s why we are excited about the Open Platform Solutions business and in particular, the SUSE Linux community.
+We believe this is a trend that will continue and that’s why we are excited about the Open Platform Solutions business and in particular, the SUSE Linux community.
 >
 > It is easy for people to assume that because we are not currently in the open source
-            business, we donâ€™t value or understand it.
+            business, we don’t value or understand it.
 This is far from the case.
 We are in the business of meeting customer needs and they see great value in utilizing open source technology solutions.
 Because of its open nature, open source is being adopted by enterprises in all industries around the world.
 Our intent is to keep it that way and